nodejs/TSC/TSC-Charter.md

 There is no specific set of requirements or qualifications for TSC membership beyond these rules.
 The TSC may add additional voting members to the TSC by a standard TSC motion.
-A TSC member may be removed from the TSC by voluntary resignation or by a standard TSC motion.
+A TSC member can be removed from the TSC by voluntary resignation or by a standard TSC motion.
+A standard TSC motion can be used to change a regular TSC member to a voting TSC member, or to change a voting TSC member to a regular TSC member.

 No more than one-fourth of the TSC voting members may be affiliated with the same employer.
-If removal or resignation of a TSC voting member, or a change of employment by a TSC voting member, creates a situation where more than one-fourth of the TSC voting membership shares an employer, then the situation must be immediately remedied by the resignation or removal of one or more TSC voting members affiliated with the over-represented employer(s).
+If change in TSC voting membership or a change of employment by a TSC voting member creates a situation where more than one-fourth of the TSC voting membership shares an employer, then the situation must be immediately remedied by the removal of voting member status from one or more TSC voting members affiliated with the over-represented employer(s).

 The TSC shall meet regularly using tools that enable participation by the community (e.g. weekly on a Google Hangout On Air, or through any other